Where can I find information about weather?

 There are two ways to search this site:

-- Type the keyword 'weather' into the search bar at the top of the page.
+Enter keywords like 'meteorology' into the search bar at the top of the page.

-This website has been designed for children to help them learn about weather.
+This website has been designed for children to help them learn about the weather.
 It includes information on a range of topics related to weather, natural disasters and experiments.

 There are two ways to search this site: